tanish25bce10829-rgb/VityarthiProject-25BCE10829-/README.md

 * **Distance:** `abc` (Type letters instead of numbers)
 * **Vehicle:** Any
 * **Expected Result:** A popup error message saying "Please enter a valid number."

+Prerequisites
+You must have Python installed.
+(Check by typing python --version in your terminal).

+No external libraries (pip install) are required as tkinter is built-in.

+Step-by-Step Guide
+Clone or Download this repository to your local machine.

+Open the folder in VS Code.

+Open the integrated Terminal (Ctrl + ~).

+Run the application using the following command:

+Bash

+python delivery_gui.py